 In 2017 we increased that time to 2 weeks to fit in some new countries, sites and experiences.
 It depends on your needs and wants as well as your budget.

 Are you in a hurry, or do you have time to enjoy?
 Do you have cash to spend or do you want to do it in the cheapest way possible?

-England is great and so is Romania, but there are some cool places to stop in between.
+England is great and so is travel in Romania, but there are some cool places to stop in between.